AlexandrSokolov/ansible_java_generators/docs/configuration/file.based/configuration.tests.md

-Unit tests for creating proxy configuration are generated separately.
+Generate unit tests for a logic, that creates a proxy for `Configuration` interface.

 Run: `javaFileConfigurationUnitTests.sh`